OpenInterpreter/01/OS/README.md

 I imagine we'll use something like Cubic to then press this + Ubuntu into an ISO image.

+# Setup & Usage

+Clone this repo, then run `OS/01/start.sh`.

 # Structure

 ### `start.sh`